0xCAFEDECAF/VanBus/README.md

 ![schema](extras/Schematics/Schematic%20using%20voltage%20divider_bb.png)

+> 👉 Notes:
+>  * This schematic seems to work well only with an ESP8266-based board, like the [Wemos D1 mini].
+With an
+     ESP32-based board I get a lot of CRC errors.
-> 👉 Note: I used this schematic during many long debugging hours, but I cannot guarantee that it won't ultimately
+>  * I used this schematic during many long debugging hours, but I cannot guarantee that it won't ultimately
      cause your car to explode! (or anything less catastrophic)

 ## 🚀 Building your Project<a name = "building"></a>